andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 worn me down and I'm ready for the real thing.
 I've got my system down.
 I'm prepared.
 Calm.
 Confident.

 That night I sleep like a damn baby.
-When I arise the morning of our first performance I find a ladybug on my pillow - that's gotta be good luck right?
+When I arise I find a ladybug on my pillow - that's gotta be good luck right?
 But then again, maybe I
 <a href="https://dancespirit.com/history-of-merde/" target="_blank" rel="noopener no referrer">don't want good luck</a>?
 I'm not really sure what to make of dancer superstitions.